-How many times have you had to rush outside during or after a storm just to enjoy the evocative, fresh, and sweet smell?
+How often have you had to rush outside during or after a storm just to enjoy the evocative, fresh, and sweet smell?
 If you have done it uncountable times, then you are not alone.

-I mean, who doesn’t love petrichor—the irresistible fragrance that comes with rain after a dry season?
-As a matter of fact, perfumes with the petrichor aroma have become very popular recently as people try to recreate the awesome smell of rain for the dry seasons.
+Who doesn’t love petrichor—the irresistible fragrance that comes with rain after a dry season?
+Perfumes with petrichor aroma have become very popular recently as people try to recreate the incredible smell of rain for the dry seasons.

-In this article, we shall dissect this phenomenon and establish why/how it occurs and why human beings across the world love it.
+In this article, we shall dissect this phenomenon and establish why/how it occurs and why human beings worldwide love it.
 But first, let’s learn a little more about the petrichor meaning.

 The Origin of the Term Petrichor

-Over half a century ago, two Australian scientists—Isabel Joy Bear and Richard Thomas—were able to establish that the nice rainy-day smells originate from organic substances that reside in the soil.
-To do this, they heated different rock samples to rid them off all chemicals and then kept them outside to be rained on.
+Over half a century ago, two Australian scientists—Isabel Joy Bear and Richard Thomas—established that the nice rainy-day smells originate from organic substances in the soil.
+To do this, they heated different rock samples to rid them of all chemicals and kept them outside to be rained on.

-After multiple experiments, they found out that, without any traces of chemicals, all it took the rocks to produce that aromatic rain smell was a little wetness.
-Therefore, they concluded that the organic components in the earth must be the custodians of the aroma, and that rainwater ignites it so that we humans can detect its presence.
+After multiple experiments, they found out that it took the rocks to produce that aromatic rain smell that was a little wet without any traces of chemicals.
+Therefore, they concluded that the organic components in the earth must be the custodians of the aroma and that rainwater ignites it so that we humans can detect its presence.

-When publishing their research findings on Nature, a popular scientific journal at the time, the duo branded this smell after a rainfall as “Petrichor.”
+When publishing their research findings in Nature, a popular scientific journal, the duo branded this smell after rainfall as “Petrichor.”
 They had used rocks for their study, so they incorporated “Petri” into the name, which is the Greek translation for stones.

 Because the source of the organic substances that caused the smell was a mystery to them, the duo added the prefix “ichor,” which means “the blood of the gods” in Greek.
 That’s how the term petrichor was born.